naikrovek/macos-vm-controller/README.md

 it in stages in case anything breaks, there's less that needs redone as you fix things.

-Thanks to APFS cloning, you can just clone a virtual machine using `tart clone`, and the copy will take almost no additional disk space.
-This way you can have a "clean" copy of your VM, do whatever you want with a duplicate of it, and then throw the copy away with `tart delete` and `tart clone` a new clean version if things break or you want to start over.
+Thanks to APFS, the MacOS filesystem supports file cloning, meaning you can just clone a virtual machine using `tart clone`, and the cloned virtual machine will be ready almost instantly (less than 1 second) and will take almost no additional disk space.
+This way you can have a "clean" copy of your VM, do whatever you want with the clone of it, and then throw the copy away with `tart delete` and if you want a new one, simply `tart clone` again.
 Very convenient.
-NTFS doesn't have this.
+NTFS on Windows doesn't have this, and neither does ext4 on Linux.

 ## Usage